harrisoncramer/harrisoncramer.me/src/markdown-pages/debugging-in-neovim.md

 We've now walked through the installation of the debugger, the debugger adapter, configuring the debugger, and adding a UI layer.

 It's worth mentioning that you can achieve configuration of the debug adapter for Go specifically with <a href="https://github.com/leoluz/nvim-dap-go">nvim-dap-go</a>, which will effectively write the `dap.configurations.go` and `dap.adapters.go` sections of your DAP configuration for you.
-You'll still need to install the debugger (delve) in order to use it, and you'll still need to have the UI installed.
-If you prefer a more out-of-the-box experience with Golang debugging this plugin is nice.
+You'll still need to install the debugger (delve) in order to use it, and the UI.
+If you prefer a more out-of-the-box configuration for Golang specifically, this plugin is quite nice.

 Finally, you can find my personal dotfiles <a href="github.com/harrisoncramer/nvim">here</a> and specifically my debugger configuration <a href="https://github.com/harrisoncramer/nvim/tree/main/lua/plugins/dap">here</a>.